-In October 2004 an earthquake measuring 6.9 on the Richter scale struck the Niigata Prefecture, killing 40 people and damaging 6,000 homes.
+In October 2004, an earthquake measuring 6.9 on the Richter scale struck the Niigata Prefecture, killing 40 people and damaging 6,000 homes.

-Although all the reactors that were running were shut down, a fire burned in an electrical transformer for two hours, pipes burst, drums of nuclear waste toppled over and 1,200l of contaminated water escaped into the sea.
+Although all reactors that were running were shut down, a fire burned in an electrical transformer for two hours, pipes burst, drums of nuclear waste toppled over and 1,200l of contaminated water escaped into the sea.

 Despite TEPCO reportedly wanting to re-open Kashiwazaki-Kariwa the day after the earthquake, the Trade Ministry and the Mayor of Kashiwazaki ordered the plant to remain closed until the relevant safety checks could be completed.

-In August 2007 investigators from the International Atomic Energy Agency (IAEA) carried out a four-day (6-10 August) inspection of the site.
+In August 2007, investigators from the International Atomic Energy Agency (IAEA) carried out a four-day (6-10 August) inspection of the site.
 They concluded that the plant’s safety measures performed well during the quake and damage to the environment was limited.

-This made Japan increase demand for fuel, and the price in the international market.
-It also led to the increase of carbon dioxide output, which affected Japan’s ability to meet Kyoto Protocol.
+This made Japan increase demand for fuel and the price in the international market.
+It also led to an increase in carbon dioxide output, which affected Japan’s ability to meet the Kyoto Protocol.
 It is a protocol on Climate Change (UNFCCC or FCCC), to the United Nations Framework Convention, aimed to withstand global warming.

-It took a total of 16 months to upgrade all the seven reactors.
-Later the system safety tests were carried out on that reactor.
-Reactor unit 7 got National Government and Regulators approval by 19 February 2009 and consequently TEPCO applied to the local government to restart unit 7.
+It took 16 months to upgrade all seven reactors.
+Later, the system safety tests were carried out on that reactor.
+Reactor unit 7 got National Government and Regulators approval by 19 February 2009 and TEPCO applied to the local government to restart unit 7.

 On 26 August 2009, unit 6 was restarted and on 31 August it was reconnected to the grid.